Live from the Southern Command in sunny South Florida.

 But before they're going to see it that way, they're going to have to understand the ideological differences in the two parties.

-And if the Republican Party isn't going to teach that, and if it's being countered every day in classrooms all over the country, then it's that's something that's going to be delayed and delayed.
+And if the Republican Party isn't going to teach that, and if it's being countered every day in classrooms all over the country, then that's something that's going to be delayed and delayed.

-Now here's Dan Henniger.
+Now, here's Dan Henninger.

-She said, when when we read your op-ed piece today, you say we should let Obamacare fall of its own weight.
+Jerry Willis, the host, she said, when we read your op-ed piece today, you say we should let Obamacare fall of its own weight, but the reality is it is the law of the land.

 Tell us what you have to say about how this is going to be a real test of liberalism's most precious tenets.

-Starting in 1936 with uh FDR creating Social Security 30 years later, Lyndon Johnson creates Medicare and Medicaid.
+Well, that being the entitlement state, starting in 1936 with FDR creating Social Security, 30 years later, Lyndon Johnson creates Medicare and Medicaid.

 So what do we do?